paulremo/NRPMHandbook/README.md

 The digital handbook contains two types of interactive content: javascript-based and python-based content.
 The two are hosted and accessed differently:

 - **Javascript** content is accessible directly through the browser without additional user-action.
 The source files are stored in `.js`, `.css`, and `.html` files inside the `_static` folder.
 - **Python** content cannot be run on the browser and is instead launched by hovering over the :rocket: on top of the page and selecing *Live Code*.
-This launches a kernel provided by [mybinder](https://mybinder.org/) and shown in the browser with the [thebe](https://github.com/executablebooks/thebe) interface.
+This launches a kernel provided by [mybinder](https://mybinder.org/) and shown in the browser with the [thebe](https://github.com/executablebooks/thebe) {term}`INTERFACE`.

 ### Javascript configuration
 Javascript-based interactivity is implemented in `.html` files inside the `_static` folder.
 Every interactive element has a dedicated `.html` file.
 These files are included in the jupyter-book through iframe tags.
 Javascript is used to resize the iframe to its content.